Malia Holidays 2024/2025

 Malia is home to five kilometres of sandy coast, which is divided into roughly six beaches.
 Each has a unique personality and offers different beach vibes to its sun-seeking visitors.
 The main beach begins at the bottom of Beach Road – Malia’s main strip – and is lined with beach bars, sun loungers and umbrellas, so your afternoon on the sea is sound-tracked by music drifting in from town.

-The more populated beaches are where you’ll find a great range of water sports.
+The most populated beaches are where you’ll find a great range of water sports.
 The Aeolos Beach Water Park & Water Sports centre offers a huge range of activities, from jet skiing to windsurfing and hopping aboard a speedy banana boat.
 It also has a small water park for kids with a few slides and a children’s pool.

 Party central